-In any case, hats off to Guy Gundaker for his insight into the division between "the Practical Side" and "the Ideal Side" of "improving members' business" in Rotary.
+In any case, hats off to Guy Gundaker for his insight into the division between "the Practical Side" and "the Ideal Side" of improving members' business in Rotary.

-However, with apologies to Guy Gundaker, I personally do not see the need to divide "improving members' business" into "the Practical Side" and "the Ideal Side".
-Since a Rotary club meeting is a place for fostering "fellowship" and deepening "learning"; "fellowship" and "learning" are one and the same, and naturally "the Practical Side" and "the Ideal Side" mentioned above should also be one and the same.
+However, with apologies to Guy Gundaker, I personally do not see the need to divide the improvement of members' business into "the Practical Side" and "the Ideal Side".
+The Rotary club meeting is a place to foster "fellowship" and to deepen "learning".
+Since "fellowship" and "learning" are one and the same, the above-mentioned "the Practical Side" and "the Ideal Side" should naturally be one and the same.

-In other words, if club members learn knowledge and attitudes that are useful in business and in life, if they learn about "the ideals of Rotary", and if they strengthen and enhance the camaraderie (fellowship) of Rotary's aspirations, then the meetings will naturally be "meetings to help members improve their business".
+In other words, if club members learn knowledge and attitudes that are useful in business and in life, if they learn about "the ideals of Rotary", and if they strengthen and enhance the camaraderie (fellowship) of Rotary's aspirations, then the meeting will naturally be "meeting to help members improve their business".
 This is the natural course of events, and I don't think it is necessary to think in terms of Practical or Ideal.

-Therefore, it is safe to say that clubs that are committed to "the base of Rotary", which combines fellowship and learning, naturally hold "meetings to help members improve their business". $(\rightarrow p9)$
+Therefore, it is safe to say that clubs that are committed to "the base of Rotary", which combines fellowship and learning, will naturally hold "meetings to help members improve their business". $(\rightarrow p9)$